Backcountry Ski Touring: Level 2October 26, 2016

 OPUS Hut Backcountry SkiingOctober 26, 2016

-The San Juan Mountains are host to some of the finest backcountry terrain in Colorado.
 Situated between the iconic mountain towns of Ouray and Silverton on the Million Dollar Highway at 11,000′ sits Red Mountain Pass.
 The terrain on Red Mountain Pass allows us to access the best ski tours in the range, where pristine untracked powder skiing is just waiting to be had.
-Our private, premium yurt based trips afford us the ability to stay in a warm comfortable yurt that is convenient to many of the best ski tours in the zone, and eliminates the need to drive to the start of our ski tours.
+Our private, premium yurt based trips afford us the ability to stay in a warm comfortable yurt that is convenient to many of the best tours in the zone, and eliminates the need to drive to the start of our backcountry tours.

 Limited Enrollment, Small Ratios

 Space on this program is limited to 6 guests and 2 SJMG Guides.
-The small guest-to-guide ratio of 3:1 max insures that our trips have maximum flexibility when it comes time to identify ski tours and descent objectives for the group.
-This means that everyone who joins this program will have the opportunity to fulfill their goals for the trip and skis a wide variety of terrain throughout the 3 days.
+The small guest-to-guide ratio of 3:1 max insures that our trips have maximum flexibility when it comes time to identify backcountry tours and descent objectives for the group.
+This means that everyone who joins this program will have the opportunity to fulfill their goals for the trip and ski or ride a wide variety of terrain throughout the 3 days.

 Also by Private Arrangement